ethz-asl/cad-percept/relative_deviations/README.md

-*This package corresponds to the SRD pipeline.
-RD pipeline is implemented in separate package.*
+*SRD pipeline is implemented in separate package.*

 # Relative Deviations